ucpdh23/Servant/README.md

 **Modularity**

-Servant is a composition of modules.
-Each module corresponds to a logical subsystem and includes a series of functionalities grouped into actions and events.
+Servant is composed for several modules.
+Each one corresponds to a logical subsystem.
+A module provides a set of functionalities provided as action calls and events subscription.

 **AI Capabilities**

 *MCP implementation*.
 Servant implements the [Java SDK MCP server API](https://github.com/modelcontextprotocol/java-sdk), providing several [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) tools.
 This toolkit allows the integration of Servant in any GenAI Agentic system.
-The current implementation allows interaction with the shopping list, querying the calendar to review future tasks, reviewing the temperature, and publishing notifications ([Telegram](https://core.telegram.org/bots/api) messages) to specific contexts.
+The current implementation allows interaction with several modules of servant such as the shopping list, the calendar, temperature monitoring system and the notifications manager which facilitates ([Telegram](https://core.telegram.org/bots/api) messages) messages publication.
 In future versions of Servant, new MCP tools will be provided with additional commands and actions.

 [Large Language Models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) offer a novel way to interact with your data.
 In addition to generating content from a given input, LLMs can be utilized to transform heterogeneous and irregular content into structured and more analyzable output.
 This transformed content can then be used to build a knowledge data model for future activities.